Syntrait/splinux/README.md

 6. Delete ```unity.lock``` with ```rm unity.lock```
 7. Run the game with
 ```
-STEAM_COMPAT_DATA_PATH="$HOME/.local/share/Steam/steamapps/compatdata/game_id_2" \ # Where the save data of the protonfix is located.
+STEAM_COMPAT_DATA_PATH="$HOME/.local/share/Steam/steamapps/compatdata/game_id_2" \ # Where the save data of the protonprefix is located.
 You can make this wherever you want.
 STEAM_COMPAT_CLIENT_INSTALL_PATH="$HOME/.steam/steam" \ # Proton needs the Steam client location.
 gamescope \ # Runs gamescope
 -W 1920 \   # Sets width to 1920